 Eye exams are among the best things you can do for your health.
 At Ramirez & Poulos, MD, PA, in Orlando and Kissimmee, Florida, the team performs thorough eye exams to detect vision problems and catch conditions like glaucoma and cataracts before they become urgent concerns.
-Schedule an eye exam online or over the phone today.

 You might not think of going to an eye doctor if you don’t wear glasses or haven’t experienced any changes in your vision.
 But eye exams involve more than just prescriptions for glasses and contact lenses.
 They’re also the best way to detect issues with your eye health as early as possible.